Supreme Court declines to take up Pennsylvania legislative map challenge - NewsBreak

 Earlier this year Pennsylvania House Majority Leader Kerry Benninghoff challenged the maps drawn after the 2020 census, claiming the process violated the Pennsylvania State Consitution.

 The State Supreme Court disagreed with Benninghoff and on Monday the United States Supreme Court denied the petition filed in Benninghoff v.
-2021 Legislative Reapportionment Commission.
+2021 Legislative Reapportionment Commissi on.Pennsylvania State Trooper hit by vehicle while investigating Franklin County crash

 Mark A. Nordenberg, the Chair of the Commission, responded to that action by the Court by issuing the following statement: